nitin-ppnp/Computational-Model-for-Animacy-Perception/Readme.md

 ![The Model](/Thesis/The_model.png)

 There are two scripts that run the full model.
-First is the __�runFormPathway.m�__.
+First is the __runFormPathway.m__.
 This script takes in the videos and process it through the first stage of formpathway i.e. orientation detection block.
-This stage is computationally expensive and that is why the __runFormPathway__ script saves the video frames as images and the processed output as the �*.mat� file on the disk.
+This stage is computationally expensive and that is why the __runFormPathway__ script saves the video frames as images and the processed output as the "*.mat" file on the disk.
 This repository includes the already processed output of the __runFormPathway__ script.

-The rest of the model is run by the __�motion_energy_script.m�__.
+The rest of the model is run by the __motion_energy_script.m__.
 To get the animacy ratings, run the __motion_energy_script__.
-It�ll use the already processed data from the runFormPathway and generates the animacy ratings of the input videos.
+It'll use the already processed data from the runFormPathway and generates the animacy ratings of the input videos.

 Below are the two scripts and their call to different functions briefly explained.